 I wrote!
 Reader NotesGo to section

-Chapter 18 - The Italy Staircase: It was handed over to Dr. Roque Sáenz Peña during his diplomatic mission to Italy.
+Chapter 18 - The Italy Ladder: It was handed over to Dr. Roque Saenz Peña during his diplomatic mission in Italy.

-Facing west, it is named after the marble and bronze plaque observed on its landing, a gift from the city of Rome to the municipality of Buenos Aires on the occasion of the Centenary of the May Revolution, as a symbol of fraternity between the two nations.
-It was handed over to Dr. Roque Sáenz Peña during his diplomatic mission to Italy.
+Facing west, it is named after the marble and bronze plaque observed on its landing, a gift from the city of Rome to the municipality of Buenos Aires the occasion of the Centenary of the May Revolution , as a symbol of fraternity between the two nations.
+It was handed over to Dr. Roque Sáenz Peña during his diplomatic mission in Italy .

-It has characteristics similar to the Francestaircase, it also flanks the large entrance hall to the House through the esplanade and leads to the halls on the first floor.
-It is mainly used for the entrance of visitors attending events in the White Room.
+It has similar features to the France staircase, also flanks the large entrance hall to the House by the esplanade and leads to the lounges on the first floor.
+It is mainly used for the entrance of visitors attending events in the White Hall.

-The decorated ceilings feature the original Italian fillet wall painting.
-On the driveshaft, on a Victorian table, there is a reduced replica, in cast bronze and patinated, of one of the two horses that in the 18th century adorned the entrance to the castle of Louis XIV, located in Marly-le-Roi, and which are currently in the Louvre Museum.
+Decorated ceilings feature the original Italian filleting wall painting.
+On the driveshaft, on a Victorian table, there is a reduced replica in cast bronze and patinated one of the two horses that in the 18th century adorned the entrance to Louis XIV Castle, located in Marly-le-Roi , and currently in the Louvre Museum.

-The ornamental luminaires, in bronze with French designs, were placed at the end of the 19th century when the electric light was installed in the House that replaced the gas lighting.
+The ornamental luminaires, in bronze with French designs, were placed at the end of the 19th century when the electric light that replaced gas lighting was installed in the House.